haseeb-heaven/langchain-coder/README.md

 ## Vertex AI Integration

-LangChain Coder AI integrates with [Google Vertex AI](https://cloud.google.com/python/docs/reference/aiplatform/latest) to leverage its powerful machine learning models for code generation.
-Vertex AI offers a range of tools and services for ML and AI, and LangChain Coder AI taps into these resources to provide top-notch code suggestions.
-For more details on how LangChain integrates with Vertex AI, refer to the [official documentation](https://python.langchain.com/docs/integrations/llms/google_vertex_ai_palm).
+Agentic SWE Coder AI integrates with [Google Vertex AI](https://cloud.google.com/python/docs/reference/aiplatform/latest) to leverage its powerful machine learning models for code generation.
+Vertex AI offers a range of tools and services for ML and AI, and Agentic SWE Coder AI taps into these resources to provide top-notch code suggestions.
+For more details on how Agentic SWE Coder integrates with Vertex AI, refer to the [official documentation](https://python.langchain.com/docs/integrations/llms/google_vertex_ai_palm).

 Additionally, the Vertex AI SDK for Python allows for automation of data ingestion, model training, and predictions on Vertex AI.
 It provides a programmatic way to access most of the functionalities available in the Google Cloud console.
 For more information, check out the [Vertex AI SDK for Python](https://cloud.google.com/vertex-ai/docs/python-sdk/use-vertex-ai-python-sdk).

-You need Google Vertex **Service Account Credentials** to use LangChain Coder AI.
+You need Google Vertex **Service Account Credentials** to use Agentic SWE Coder AI.
 To get your credentials, follow these steps:

 ### Credentials for Google Vertex AI Service account